TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 ### Fill Mode

-The `animation-fill-mode` property defines the first state at the beginning of the animation and the last state at the end of the animation.
+The `animation-fill-mode` property defines the first state of your object at the beginning of the animation and the last state of your object at the end of the animation.

 Possible values: